nurrbb/libris/README.md

     - Real-time availability stream with Observer Pattern
 - ✅ **🔐 Identity Access Logic**
     - Users can only access/edit their own data
-    - Librarians and managers have advanced control
+    - Librarians have advanced control
 - ✅ **🗂️ Soft Delete**
     - Instead of permanent deletion, records are flagged to preserve data history
 - ✅ **🪪 Role-Permission Matrix**